At the Ronald Reagan Presidential Library in Simi Valley, CA.

-My research lies at the intersection of international and domestic politics---specifically, how domestic politics, leaders, and time horizons affect foreign policy decision-making and coercive statecraft.
+I am interested in the top-down and bottom-up determinants of coercion---specifically, how domestic politics, leaders, and time horizons affect foreign policy, and how structural conditions such as hierarchy and uncertainty affect the likelihood of war.
 My research agenda revolves around three broad questions:

 First, what are the sources and consequences of time horizons in international politics and foreign policy?
 Second, what is the impact of democratic constraint and public opinion on coercive statecraft and grand strategy?
 Third, how can we model complex international processes such as international order and conflict?